-Tip: Read and learn How much to spend on a diamond engagement ring.
+Tip: For further insights, read and learn about how much to spend on a diamond engagement ring.

 Step Two: Select the Diamond Shape & Ring Setting

-For example, on a small, delicate hand, a round diamond may look more beautiful than a marquise that covers more of her finger.
-If the size of the diamond makes a difference, then you may prefer a shape that reveals more surface area than depth to maximize the appearance of size, such as an emerald cut.
+For instance, a round diamond might be more flattering on a small, delicate hand than a marquise cut that covers more of her finger.
+If the size of the diamond matters, you might want to choose a shape that offers more surface area than depth, like an emerald cut, to maximize the appearance of size.

 Step Three: Consider Her Other Jewelry

-Every woman wants her diamond ring to stand out and also to complement her other jewelry.
-Does she prefer contemporary pieces or is her jewelry more traditional in style?
+Every woman wants her diamond ring to not only stand out but also to complement her other jewelry.
+Does she prefer contemporary pieces, or does her taste lean more towards traditional styles?

-Round diamonds are the most traditional choice, emerald cuts are considered very elegant; whereas princess, pear and marquise have a more modern look to them.
-It’s best to ask a jeweler to point out the more classic settings versus those that are contemporary.
-If you’re feeling creative, you can also design a setting of your own and search online for a diamond that would look great in that setting.
+Round diamonds are the most traditional choice, emerald cuts are viewed as very elegant, while princess, pear, and marquise cuts have a more modern appeal.
+It would be a good idea to ask a jeweler to distinguish between the more classic settings and the contemporary ones.
+If you’re feeling creative, you can design your own setting and search online for a diamond that would fit perfectly.

-When you’re choosing a setting ask yourself this: Does she usually wear silver jewelry (in which case she’d probably prefer a white gold or platinum setting) or is yellow gold the precious metal of her choice?
+When selecting a setting, ask yourself: Does she usually wear silver jewelry (suggesting she might prefer a white gold or platinum setting) or does she lean towards yellow gold?

-Trying on various diamonds in different settings is – of course – the best way to see what appeals most and looks most beautiful on her hand, but if that’s not your desire, listen for hints.
-Does she ever comment on diamonds she sees in magazines or engagement rings her friends wear?
-If not, you might ask her close friends or family members (if they can keep a secret) to help you make the choice.
+Trying on various diamonds in different settings is undoubtedly the best way to discover what looks most beautiful on her hand.
+But if that’s not your approach, listen for hints.
+Does she comment on diamonds she sees in magazines or on her friends’ engagement rings?
+If not, her close friends or family members might be able to provide some helpful insights (as long as they can keep a secret!).

 Step Four: Know Her Ring Size

-You have several ways to know her ring size:
+Here are a few ways to find out her ring size:

-- Ask her family or friends: Her close friends or family (who keep secrets for sure) can help you in this.
+- Ask her family or friends: Her close friends or family members (those who can keep a secret, of course) might be able to help.

-- THE BEST OPTION: Make an imprint in a bar of soap using one of her rings (and make it stick well), then take the soap to the jeweler, who can measure it and determine what size you should buy.
+- Make an imprint: THE BEST OPTION – Create an imprint of one of her rings in a bar of soap, and take the soap to a jeweler.
+They can measure the imprint and determine the size of the ring you should buy.

-This is why it’s so important to buy your ring from a reputable jeweler or a website that provides free ring sizing.
-Here is an online ring sizing tool, or if you want a more exact measurement you can have a free ring sizer sent to you by mail.
+Buying from a reputable jeweler or a website that offers free ring sizing is crucial.
+Here’s an online ring sizing tool.
+For a more precise measurement, you can request a free ring sizer sent to you by mail.

-Step Five: What to Look For in The Diamond Itself – The 4Cs
+Step Five: Assessing the Diamond – The 4Cs

-On a engagement ring diamond certificate or when looking at diamond characteristics online you will see a single letter notation of D for colorless down to J for the lowest graded color diamonds (Technically there are many more diamond colors than this – this page deals only with white diamonds and does not get into the fancy color diamonds which are a subject for a different page.)
+In a diamond certificate or online diamond features, you’ll see a letter notation from D for colorless down to J for the lowest graded color diamonds.
+Remember, this discussion only covers white diamonds and excludes fancy color diamonds.

 This scale in the image below shows you different color grades for diamonds, including these fancy colors diamonds.